Skip to main content

 1. Is the visitor from a comprehensively sanctioned country?

-3. Will the visitor participate in any type of restricted research, or interact with any type of highly controlled equipment, materials, biologics, and/or software?
+3. Will the visitor participate in any type of restricted research, or interact with any type of highly controlled items (equipment, materials, biologics, chemicals, software, etc.)?

 If you answer “yes” to any of the above questions, please contact the Export Compliance Office for assistance.